nessessence/Kaldi_ASR_Tutorial/README.md

 * [`git`](https://git-scm.com/)
 * (optional) [`sox`](http://sox.sourceforge.net/)

-Recommendation: For Windows users, although Kaldi is supported in Windows, I highly recommend you to install it in a container of the UNIX operating system such as  Linux.
+Recommendation: For Windows users, although Kaldi is supported in Windows, I highly recommend you to install Kaldi in a container of the UNIX operating system such as Linux.

 The entire compilation can take a couple of hours and up to 8 GB of storage depending on your system specification and configuration.
 Make sure you have enough resource before start compiling.